Constitution of the MCR

 - Elections shall be held only at general meetings.
 All Officers shall be elected at the Annual General Meeting.
 However, elections to fill vacancies which arise during the course of the year shall be filled by elections held at General Meetings.

-- Where vacancy on the Committee arises in class (i) during the course of the year during Full Term there shall be a by-election for that officer at a general meeting to be held two weeks after the occurence of the vacancy.
+- Where vacancy on the Committee arises in class (i) during the course of the year during Full Term there shall be a by-election for that officer at a general meeting to be held two weeks after the occurrence of the vacancy.
 Where a vacancy on the Committee arises in class (i) during the course of the year outside Full Term there shall be a by-election for that officer at a general meeting to be held two weeks after the beginning of the following Full Term.
 Every by-election shall be conducted as if it were an actual election except for the date.

 - Where a vacancy on the Committee arises in classes (ii) to (xii) during the course of a year the Committee shall be empowered to fill the vacancy until the next Annual General Meeting.